 192.168.45.1 1 FULL/DR 00:00:36 10.0.0.1 Ethernet0

-The following sections describe the show ip ospf neighbor command output from the example above.
+The next sections describe the show ip ospf neighbor command output from the previous example.

 The State field indicates the functional state of the neighbor router.
 Refer to OSPF Neighbor States for more information about states.
 FULL means the router is fully adjacent with its neighbor.
 The neighbor is the DR, so it is Router 1.

-The Dead Time field indicates the amount of time remaining that the router waits to receive an OSPF hello packet from the neighbor before declaring the neighbor down.
+The Dead Time field indicates the amount of time that remains as the router waits to receive an OSPF hello packet from the neighbor before it declares the neighbor is down.
 On broadcast and point-to-point media, the default dead interval is 40 seconds.
 On non-broadcast and point-to-multipoint links, the default dead interval is 120 seconds.
-In the above example, the Dead Time is 36 seconds before declaring the neighbor 192.168.45.1 down.
+In the previous example, the Dead Time is 36 seconds before the neighbor 192.168.45.1 is declared down.

 The Address field indicates the IP address of the interface to which this neighbor is directly connected.
 In the case of unnumbered links, this field shows the IP address of the interface to which the neighbor is unnumbered.
-When OSPF packets are transferred to the neighbor, this address will be the destination address.
-In the above example the interface IP address of the neighbor is 10.0.0.1.
+When OSPF packets are transferred to the neighbor, this address is the destination address.
+In the previous example the interface IP address of the neighbor is 10.0.0.1.

 The Interface field indicates the interface on which the OSPF neighbor has formed adjacency.
-In the above example the neighbor can be reached through Ethernet 0.
+In the previous example the neighbor can be reached through Ethernet 0.